Position

 Responsibilities:

-• Collaborate with healthcare professionals, government agencies, and other stakeholders to develop and implement public health policies.
+• Collaborate with healthcare professionals, government agencies, and community organizations to address public health issues.

 Qualifications